derv82/wifite2/README.md

 **Required:**

-* It's recommended to use `python3` as `python2` was marked deprecated as of january 2020.
+* Suggest using `python3` as `python2` was marked deprecated as of january 2020.
+* As we moved from older python and changed to fully support and run on `python3.11`
 * [`Iw`](https://wireless.wiki.kernel.org/en/users/documentation/iw): For identifying wireless devices already in Monitor Mode.
 * [`Ip`](https://packages.debian.org/buster/net-tools): For starting/stopping wireless devices.
 * [`Aircrack-ng`](https://aircrack-ng.org/) suite, includes: